To put it simply, the best trees for bees are ones that are native to your area.

 Serviceberries are trees or bushes, depending on the variety, with a beautiful natural shape and edible fruit.
 The fruit of the serviceberry plant is edible, although the most popular fruit comes from the Saskatoon variety.

-Showy white flowers that resemble lilacs in the spring, beautiful fall colors, and lovely gray bark are all part of the appeal of this tree.
+Showy white flowers that resemble lilacs in the spring, beautiful fall colors, and lovely gray bark are all part of this tree’s appeal.

 They thrive in lighter soil without clay, which promotes proper drainage.
 They can grow in both part shade and full sun.
 But, if you want the best yield of fruit, planting in full sun is the way to go.